tembolo1284/ChallengeFiles_Part4_PaulLopez/README.md

 I then analyze the risk of the funds and S&P 500 by running analysis of the standard deviations.
 I then annualize and analyze further.
 I conclude by doing a rolling 21 day std deviation calculation and I plot all the funds together with the S&P 500, and the 4 funds just by themselves.

-THe next step in the analysis is calculating the sharpe ratios and plotting them in a box chart.
+The next step in the analysis is calculating the sharpe ratios and plotting them in a box chart.
 It quickly becomes clear which fund has the best and worst risk-return profile

+The final step in the analysis is calculating the rolling 60s betas for the two best portfolios of the four I was originally given.
+I then plot them and draw conclusions.
 ---

 ## Technologies